OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 # Custom functions metadata (preview)

-When you define [custom functions](custom-functions-overview.md) within your Excel add-in, your add-in project must include a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end users.
-This article describes the format of the JSON metadata file.
+When you define [custom functions](custom-functions-overview.md) within your Excel add-in, your add-in project includes a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end users.
+This file is generated either:

+- by you, in a handwritten JSON file
+- from the JSDoc comments you enter at the beginning of your function

+Custom functions are registered when the user runs the add-in for the first time and after that are available to the same user in all workbooks.

+This article describes the format of the JSON metadata file, assuming you are writing it by hand.
+For information about JSDoc comment JSON file generation, see [Generate JSON metadata for custom functions](custom-functions-json-autogeneration.md).

 For information about the other files that you must include in your add-in project to enable custom functions, see [Create custom functions in Excel](custom-functions-overview.md).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

+> Server settings on the server that hosts the JSON file must have [CORS](https://developer.mozilla.org/docs/Web/HTTP/CORS) enabled in order for custom functions to work correctly in Excel Online.

 ## Example metadata